JetteBke/cms-backend/README.md

 This is the backend for my small contact organizer application.

+## Prerequisites

+You need to have `docker` installed.

+## Run locally

+`docker build -t corg-be:local .`
+to create the image and then
+`docker run -p 8080:8080 corg:be`

+to run it locally.

 ### Reference Documentation

 For further reference, please consider the following sections: